-- Always comply with any installation restrictions as per warnings in the documentation supplied. - The antenna has a magnetic base to be used for mounting.
-For optimum performance, the antenna requires a "ground plane" (metal surface) at its base. - When installing the antenna in large underground chambers it should be positioned close to the surface. - Ensure that any chamber lid will not interfere with the antenna or cables when being opened/closed. - This antenna is vertically polarised, it should always be installed in the vertical orientation. - Never bend the radiating element of the antenna. - The antenna can also be attached to an installation bracket mounted to an existing marker post. - Where an antenna is held in place by magnets, ensure the weight of any cables does not excessively load the magnet so as to detach it from the installed location. - Do not allow any equipment to rest on the antenna connector as crush damage to the connector or antenna cable can result.
+- The antenna has a magnetic base to be used for mounting. - For optimum performance, the antenna requires a "ground plane" (metal surface).
+Consider installing a metal bracket made of a ferrous material to attach the magnetic base of the antenna if space allows or signal strength is marginal. - When installing the antenna in large underground chambers it should be positioned close to the surface. - Ensure that any chamber lid will not interfere with the antenna or cables when being opened/closed. - This antenna is vertically polarised, it should always be installed in the vertical orientation. - Never bend the radiating element of the antenna. - The antenna can also be attached to an installation bracket mounted to an existing marker post. - Where an antenna is held in place by magnets, ensure the weight of any cables does not excessively load the magnet so as to detach it from the installed location. - Do not allow any equipment to rest on the antenna connector as crush damage to the connector or antenna cable can result.